 The analytical derivation finds the force covariance from the fluctuations of the displacement field introduced in Sec.~\ref{sec:macro}, and allows to systematically extend the previously obtained friction tensor by~\citet{volokitin06a}.

-We assume the probe interacts with the surface particles via a pair potential $V(\bm{s})$, whose negative gradient we denote the force $f_i$ (see~\cref{fig:drawing}).
-As mentioned, the instantaneous distance $\bm{s}$ between the probe ($x^p,y^p,z^p=h)$ and a surface atom or volume element $(x,y,z=0)$ fluctuates due to the fluctuations of the vector field $\bm u$,
+We { continue by assuming that the probe interacts with the surface particles via a pairwise potential} $V(\bm{s})$, whose negative gradient we denote the force $f_i$ (see~\cref{fig:drawing}).
+The instantaneous distance $\bm{s}$ between the probe ($x^p,y^p,z^p=h)$ and a surface atom or volume element $(x,y,z=0)$ fluctuates due to the fluctuations of the vector field $\bm u$,

 with $\bm{d}(x-x^p,y-y^p,h)$ denoting the mean distance vector, since $\avg{\bm{u}}=0$.
 The probe-sample force (for a given instance) reads, in the continuum model,